serpconnect/serp-test/CONTRIBUTING.md

 Licensing
 ---------
 connect is licensed under the BSD 2-clause license.
-By contributing code you claim that 1) the contributed code is yours and you have the right to license it and 2) you grant the connect project a license to distribute your code under the BSD 2-clause license.
+By contributing code agree point 1 and 3 from the [github cla](https://cla.github.com/agreement).

 Documentation
 -------------